 Excerpt: "In order to be mindful, think about taking a little time—five to 10 minutes should do it—to sit quietly on your own and set your intentions for the night ahead....
 Close your eyes and pay attention to your breath, becoming aware of your body and your surroundings....
 When you open your eyes, set your intentions for your shift.
 While there’s nothing wrong with wanting to make lots of money, that end may naturally follow if you focus on helping others and bringing a little sunshine to everyone you interact with while you’re behind the bar."

 Leo Robitschek (Penguin Random House, $30)

-Originally packaged as a slim companion inside “The NoMad Cookbook,” this revised standalone edition finally gets the spotlight it deserves.
-Penned by Leo Robitschek, the bar director for Make It Nice, which includes The NoMad in New York, Los Angeles, Las Vegas and London, 100-plus recipes were added to this edition, for a total of 300 cocktails, handsomely packaged in black with forest green endpapers.
+Originally packaged as a slim companion inside “The NoMad Cookbook,” this revised standalone edition finally receives the spotlight it deserves.
+Penned by Leo Robitschek, the bar director for Make It Nice, which includes The NoMad in New York, Los Angeles, Las Vegas and London, 100-plus recipes were added to this edition, for a total of 300 cocktails, handsomely packaged in black with forest-green endpapers.

 Mike Wolf (Turner Publishing Company, $27)

 Mike Wolf, who formerly ran the hyperseasonal cocktail program at Nashville’s Husk (and now of Chopper Tiki bar), encourages bartenders to grow their own herbs, fruit and vegetables and harvest them to make teas, tinctures, cordials, bitters and elixirs of all kinds.
 Wolf intersperses gardening advice near Q&As with farmers and chefs, plus lots of recipes.
 If you already have a copy of Amy Stewart’s “The Drunken Botanist” on your shelf, this is the perfect companion.